71 Cognitive Biases Optimize Your Conversion Rates [UPDATED 2018]

-What the heck is a cognitive bias in decision making and how can it (and does) affect my website’s conversion rate?
+What the heck are cognitive biases in decision making and how can (and do) they affect my website’s conversion rate?
+Here is a list of 71 cognitive biases that you can use to optimize your conversion rates

 In other words, it’s the immediate and intuitive way we make judgements or decisions without taking into account analytical reasoning.